---

 View the component code for the Chart by selecting the code symbol (`<>`) above it.
 Copy this code and paste into a new file in the `components` folder called `SalesTrend.tsx`.

-In `page.tsx`, replace `<p>Chart 1<p>` with your new Chart `<SalesTrend />`.
-Save and view in the browser with `npm run dev`.
-You should see your Chart!
+In `page.tsx`, replace `<p>Chart 1<p>` with your new chart `<SalesTrend />`.
+Save and view it in the browser with `npm run dev`.
+Your chart appears.

 Create a second Pipe in Tinybird called `utm_sales`: